Updated July 10, 2020.

 Tracking pixels, also called pixel tags or 1x1 pixels, are transparent images consisting of a single pixel, that are present (albeit virtually invisible) on a webpage or in an email.

-When a user loads the webpage or opens the email, the pixel is also loaded, enabling the sender of the pixel, typically an ad server, to read and record that the webpage is loaded or the email is opened and similar user activities.
+When a user loads the webpage or opens the email, the tracking pixel is also loaded, enabling the sender of the tracking pixel, typically an ad server, to read and record that the webpage is loaded or the email is opened and similar user activities.

-The purpose is much the same as for third party cookies: to get insight into users for targeted marketing.
+The purpose is much the same as for third-party cookies: to get insight into users for targeted marketing.

-The uBeacon serves to bridge the gap between the digital world and the physical one.
+Also called Ultrasonic cross-device tracking (uXDT), the uBeacon serves to bridge the gap between the digital world and the physical one.

-One of the primary benefits of the ultrasound beacon is that it enables the sender to gain insight into what devices are connected with each other: your pc, mobile, tablet, etc. - Thereby solving the headache of marketers and other trackers alike, that users can move between devices.
+One of the primary benefits of the ultrasound beacon is that it enables the sender to gain insight into what devices are connected with each other: your pc, mobile, tablet, etc. - thereby solving the headache of marketers and other trackers alike, that users can move between devices.

 More and more mobile apps silently track users by means of ultrasound beacons for other sophisticated purposes:

-For example, some retail stores have ultrasound beacons installed at their entrance, that interact with your mobile phone when you go inside, enabling marketers to track and target consumers in the physical world as well as online.
+For example, some retail stores have ultrasound beacons installed at their entrance that interact with your mobile phone when you go inside, enabling marketers to track and target consumers in the physical world as well as online.

 So, if you for instance went to a brand store for, say, sneakers, that had an uBeacon emitter installed at their entrance, this particular brand of sneakers now knows that you may be interested in their shoes, even if you never went to their website or searched for their shoes online.